-With respect to DC recoveries, the Town's DC collections up to June 30, 2019 amount to \$331,390, which represents 9% of the total \$3.7 million projected for the year based on the LRFP.
-This lower than anticipated DC collection is primarily due to slower than expected uptake of development in south Georgetown and Georgetown infill areas.
+With respect to DC recoveries, the Town's DC collections up to September 30, 2019 amount to \$639,977, which represents 17% of the total \$3.7 million projected for the year based on the LRFP.
+This lower anticipated DC collection is primarily due to slower than expected uptake of development in south Georgetown and Georgetown infill areas.
 The LRFP estimated that the inter-fund loan would grow by a net of \$3.6 million to a total of \$17.8 million in 2019.
-In consideration of the slow DC collections and the implementation needs of the approved capital program, it is currently expected that an additional inter-fund loan of \$2.4 million would be required, which will bring the total loan amount to \$20.2 million.
+In consideration of the slow DC collections and the implementation needs of the approved capital program, it is currently expected that an additional inter-fund loan of \$2.5 million would be required, which will bring the total loan amount to \$20.3 million.
 Staff will work with the Development Review division to monitor the status of anticipated developments, and make adjustments to the LRFP accordingly.
-The level of borrowing will be confirmed at year-end based on total available DC funds, needs for the reserves/reserve funds and the implementation of capital programs.
+The level of borrowing will be confirmed as part of the year-end process based on total available DC funds, needs for the reserves/reserve funds and the implementation of capital programs.